RI Term Allocated Pension

 • Your income options

 Your pension account is market-linked.
-This means it generates an annual income which changes depending on the performance of your investment plan and the term of your pension.
+This means it generates an annual income which changes depending on the performance of your investment option and the term of your pension.

-When you opened your RI Term Allocated Pension account, you decided how long your income would last by choosing a term within Commonwealth Government limits.
+When you opened your RI Term Allocated Pension account, you decided how long your income would last by choosing a term within Australian Government limits.

-You can’t make lump-sum withdrawals from your account (except under special circumstances) or change the length of your term, but you can:
+You can’t change the length of your term, but you can:

 • Choose to be paid monthly, quarterly or annually